 What you should know about wireless speakers and home theatre systems

 In most cases, IR speakers are perfectly fine as long as they are properly placed.
-If you place speakers behind objects like your couch or chairs, the signal between the source and the speaker is likely to be interrupted.
-Therefore, they may not work.
+If you place speakers behind objects like your couch or chairs, the signal between the source and the speaker is likely to be interrupted, reducing effectiveness.
 It’s important to place these speakers in the most functional places.
 If you have problems with IR reception, IR repeaters can be installed to help with the signal.
 IR speakers are not affected by microwave technology or other electronic devices.

 RF speakers have the downside of being affected by microwave technology and certain electronic devices.
 That does not make them ineffective, but you will have to turn off your cell phone and pop your popcorn prior to watching television or a movie.
 High quality RF speakers seldom have interference problems with other radio frequencies, but cheap speakers won’t block other radio frequencies.